jonasbucherETH/sushi_internship/README.md

 ### Questions

+* What is vcf-tools exactly? (in .R)
+  * Because the cmd itself is vcftools
+* What does gc() do?
+  * Search for function: grep -r "gc" R|grep function
+* How/where are the results from the cmd / gc() stored?

 ### Updates, notes & code

 Check why commit/push didn't work: It actually did work, but somehow the commits are not showing on my profile in the overview